 It will just be three days until their next big problem.
 When they are faced with the problem, will they rejoice, knowing their God, or complain, knowing only what their senses tell them?

 What do you do when a problem looms?
-Does it turn you to rejoicing?
+Does it turn you to complaining or rejoicing?